pearlbea/mini-form/README.md

 # mini-form
-A demo web component that uses Custom Elements v1 and Shadow Dom v1
+A demo web component that uses Custom Elements v1 and Shadow Dom v1.
+See a sample online at [https://mini-form-demo.firebaseapp.com/](https://mini-form-demo.firebaseapp.com/).

 ## installation
 ```